 - We will send an inspector out to take a sample of the water to determine if it’s coming from the City’s sewer.

-- Having water sampled is not required to apply for help, but calling to report flooding helps us document the issue and determine if the incident is connected to a storm.
+- Having water sampling is not required to apply for help, but calling to report flooding helps us document the issue and determine if the incident is connected to a storm.

-- If possible, safely use your phone to shoot video or pictures while the flooding is taking place.
+- If possible, safely use your phone to shoot videos or pictures while the flooding is taking place.
 Share these with the PWD inspector assigned by our contact center.

 - Apply for help: Complete the Basement Protection Program application form.
 You can mail the form to the address provided or email it to email@example.com

 Backflow devices are essentially one-way doors installed in the pipe connecting homes to sewers, usually under a sidewalk (see a diagram), and only allow wastewater to flow out into the sewer system.